-The mission and values of the University of Washington-Tacoma Education Program underscore our primary goal of building teacher capacity to understand and meet P-12 student needs.
-In this context, please include the following in your two page goal statement:
+The mission and values of the University of Washington Tacoma Education Program underscore our primary goal of building teacher capacity to understand and meet P-12 student needs.
+In this context, please include the following in your 2- page double-spaced goal statement:

 Holistic criteria will be used for goal statement evaluation and will include attention to clarity and quality of discussion, example specificity, and mechanics.You may wish to review UWT education program mission/values for guidance.